supercrafter100/Skript-projects/TNTWars/README.md

 > **:warning: WARNING**: You need at least 2 maps in the mapmanager for the system to work correctly.
 Not doing this will probably break the system!

 Congratulations!
 You should now have a working TNTWars system on your playerserver.

+## Stopping tnt from being laggy

+You may notice that TNT can be a bit laggy in your playerserver.
+This is due to the max-tnt-per-tick being really low by default.
+You can fix this by going to your file manager --> spigot.yml and changing `max-tnt-per-tick` to a really high number.
+After this, restart your server and everyting should work!